pnnl/NWQ-Sim/vqe/README.md

 ## Command Line Usage
 NWQ-VQE can be used from the command line via the `nwq_vqe` executable.
 The executable supports a number of arguments to configure runtime parameters.
+Note, the default orbital indexing scheme for `nwq_vqe` is XACC/Qiskit but DUCC for `nwq_qflow`.

 Only two arguments are required, the path to the XACC-formatted Hamiltonian (see [example_hamiltonians](example_hamiltonians) for examples) and the number of electrons:
 ```shell